Rainbow table: Defense against rainbow tables

 The salt value is not secret and may be generated at random and stored with the password hash.
 A large salt value prevents precomputation attacks, including rainbow tables, by ensuring that each user's password is hashed uniquely.
 This means that two users with the same password will have different password hashes (assuming different salts are used).
 In order to succeed, an attacker needs to precompute tables for each possible salt value.
 The salt must be large enough, otherwise an attacker can make a table for each salt value.
 For older Unix passwords which used a 12-bit salt this would require 4096 tables, a significant increase in cost for the attacker, but not impractical with terabyte hard drives.
 The SHA2-crypt and bcrypt methods—used in Linux, BSD Unixes, and Solaris—have salts of 128 bits.
 These larger salt values make precomputation attacks against these systems infeasible for almost any length of a password.
 Even if the attacker could generate a million tables per second, they would still need billions of years to generate tables for all possible salts.

 Another technique that helps prevent precomputation attacks is key stretching.
 When stretching is used, the salt, password, and some intermediate hash values are run through the underlying hash function multiple times to increase the computation time required to hash each password.
 For instance, MD5-Crypt uses a 1000 iteration loop that repeatedly feeds the salt, password, and current intermediate hash value back into the underlying MD5 hash function.
 The user's password hash is the concatenation of the salt value (which is not secret) and the final hash.
 The extra time is not noticeable to users because they have to wait only a fraction of a second each time they log in.
 On the other hand, stretching reduces the effectiveness of brute-force attacks in proportion to the number of iterations because it reduces the number of attempts an attacker can perform in a given time frame.
 This principle is applied in MD5-Crypt and in bcrypt.
-It also greatly increases the time needed to build a precomputed table, but in the absence of salt, this needs only be done once.
+It also greatly increases the time needed to build a precomputed table, but in the absence of salt, this needs only to be done once.